geoffreytools/free-types/doc/Guide.md

 //                   Source provides no match for required element at position 0 in target
 ```

-For your confort I suggest you inspect the signature of your types with `Signature` when you want to debug a composition:
+For your comfort I suggest you inspect the signature of your types with `Signature` when you want to debug a composition:

 ```typescript
 type Signatures = Signature<[$MapOver<$Prop<'value'>>, $Reduce<$Add>]>